Russian Bandy Federation: Structure

 The Russian Bandy Federation is headquartered in Moscow.
-President since 2009 is Boris Skrynnik, who is also the president of FIB since 2005.
+President since 2009 is Boris Skrynnik, who was also the president of FIB between 2005 and 2022.
 The federation has four vice presidents, one of whom is former pro-boxer Nikolai Valuev, who is also the general manager of the Russia national bandy team; another vice president is Sergey Myaus, head coach of the national bandy team.

 The federation is governing the national leagues in Russia, which is set up in a top-tier Russian Bandy Super League and second tier leagues, as well as the Russian Cup.
 The Russian Bandy Super League is fully professional and the winning team each year is crowned Russian champions.